← All Neighbourhood Guides

 Port Credit: more established village retail, polished waterfront.
 Long Branch: within Toronto city limits, Colonel Sam Smith Park.

-Directly north of Long Branch, separated by the QEW and rail corridor, Alderwood is the lower-priced adjacent option for buyers who want the west Etobicoke location without waterfront pricing.
+Directly north of Long Branch across the rail corridor, Alderwood is the lower-priced adjacent option for buyers who want the west Etobicoke location without waterfront pricing.
 No lake access; more suburban feel; slightly more affordable entry for detached homes.
 Good GO access from Long Branch or Clarkson stations.
 A consideration for buyers priced out of Long Branch's south-of-Lake-Shore addresses.

 Alderwood: lower entry prices, more suburban.
 Long Branch: waterfront access, park, lake views.